Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 {% include linear_regression_routes/Interaction_Table.html %}
 </details>

 Implementing all of these interactions brings our **R-Squared value to 0.567**.
+Note that we are likely just over-fitting our model here by adding more features.
+A more effective test would utilize a cross validated train-test split.
+We will not be doing that here, but will be doing that in the future.

 To allow for ease of interpretability, we will ignore interactions for now.